Huguitis/aoi.js-documentation/src/functions/util/get.md

 ---
 title: $get
-description: $get is used for temporary variables.
+description: $get is used for retrieving temporary variables.
 id: get
 ---